-Duong Lam is a beautiful place located about 50 km from Hanoi and features the character of old villages nestled alongside the Red River Delta.
-The village is famous for preserving many ancient structures including homes, temples, and pagodas.
+Duong Lam village is a beautiful place located in Tay Son town, about 50 km from Hanoi.
+Duong Lam features the character of old villages nestled alongside the Red River Delta.
+The village dates back 1200 years ago.
+It is famous for preserving many ancient structures including homes, temples, and pagodas.
 Many of them were built with laterite, typical of the time.
 Well-known for its unique architecture and delicious local dishes, Duong Lam is one of the top places to visit around Hanoi.

 Phung Hung Temple

 Mong Phu Communal House

 Specialties in Duong Lam

 Mia chicken, Banh te (local rice cake stuffed with pork, ear mushroom, and spring onion), sesame candy, peanut candy, and especially “Che lam” which is made of roasted sticky rice powder, ginger, peanuts, and malt.

 Situated in Huong Son village, Perfume Pagoda is one of the most popular Buddhist pilgrimage sites in Vietnam.
 This site is a huge complex including many pagodas, temples and shrines built in the Huong Tich mountains.
 Hundreds of thousands of people visit this place every year.